 *Please note that year 3 offers an opportunity to study optional units that may change as required.

-For Bsc (Hons) you will need 160 UCAS points from one or more of the following:
+You will need a minimum of 160 UCAS points from one or more of the following:

 - at least two A-levels

 - BTEC Level 3 Extended Diploma/Diploma/Subsidiary Diploma/Certificate [QCF]